irehankhan/pod-names-minikube/README.md

 - How pods are accessible within the cluster using the NodePort service

-It looks like you are using Minikube to manage a Kubernetes cluster, and you have three Flask services (flaskapp-service-1, flaskapp-service-2, and flaskapp-service-3) exposed via NodePort services.
+We are using Minikube to manage a Kubernetes cluster, and we have three Flask services (flaskapp-service-1, flaskapp-service-2, and flaskapp-service-3) exposed via NodePort services.
 In below table shows the information about these services, including their namespace, name, target port, and URL.

 ```bash
 |-----------|--------------------|-------------|---------------------------|